 Under his watch, Uber has expanded its services to 700 cities across the world.
-The company now has 110 million users worldwide, and offer services such as bike rides, UberX, luxury vehicles, green vehicles, Uber Eats, driverless cars, etc.
+The company now has 110 million users worldwide and offers services such as bike rides, UberX, luxury vehicles, green vehicles, Uber Eats, driverless cars, etc.

 So, how does Kalanick spend his fortune?
 The businessman spends it on traveling the world as well as some choice properties.
 He owns a $36.4 million penthouse apartment in Manhattan.
-The 6655 square-feet apartment boasts of a 20-feet heated pool, two floors, four bedrooms as well as 4.5 bathrooms.
+The 6655 square-foot apartment boasts a 20-foot heated pool, two floors, four bedrooms as well as 4.5 bathrooms.

 What happened to Travis Kalanick?

 Travis Kalanick spent an uninterrupted six years as the CEO of Uber.
 Trouble, however, arose in 2017 when the company faced a public relations nightmare.
 The California native was accused of superintending over a work environment that was toxic and discriminatory.

 They were also allegations of workplace sexual harassment as well as executives indulging in inappropriate behavior.
 Kalanick himself further compounded the situation after a video of him berating an Uber driver surfaced online.